-Identifying the right KPIs for sales is all the more essential for small businesses.
+Identifying the right KPIs for sales is all the more essential for growing businesses.
 It helps you make important decisions and build a robust sales process for the long run.

 When it comes to choosing sales metrics, it’s not the number of KPIs that matters.
 You rather need to focus on the relevance of these metrics and what they reveal about your sales process.

 In fact, choosing too many KPIs and monitoring them to measure sales performance will only make your analysis more complex, not yielding any useful insights.